what is ACCA

 ACCA Salary Expectations

+One of the key attractions of the ACCA qualification is the potential for high salaries across various roles and industries.
 Several factors influence these earnings, such as the sector you work in, additional qualifications, the size of the company, and your level of experience.
-ACCA professionals in finance-heavy industries like corporate finance, banking, or consulting often command higher salaries compared to those in non-profit or government sectors.
+ACCA professionals in various sectors like corporate finance, banking, or consulting often command higher salaries compared to those in non-profit or government sectors.
 The flexibility and global recognition of the ACCA qualification also provide the potential for international career growth, enabling professionals to tap into higher-paying opportunities abroad.
+Also, CA IPCC candidates get exemptions from 5 ACCA exams.
+Many CA candidates today pursue the course and get exemptions from 9 ACCA exams.

 Entry-Level Salaries

 In general, newly qualified members have relatively competitive starting salaries.
 Entry-level salaries typically range from ₹4–7 lakhs to ₹5–11 lakhs per year.
-Although the starting salaries vary by region, in general, ACCA affiliates and members are usually paid more than their non-qualified peers in Europe, Asia, and Africa.
+Although the starting salaries vary by region.
+In general, ACCA affiliates and members are usually paid more than their non-qualified peers in Europe, Asia, and Africa.

 Mid-Level Salaries